hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 # Intersection of keys of union

-The first proof of the closeness of intersection and union is when we try to access the properties of a union type - the available keys are the intersection of the keys of all the cases of the union type.
+Intersection and union can appear quite closely in unexpected places.
+An easy example is when we try to access the properties of a union type - the available keys are the intersection of the keys of all the cases of the union type.

 ```TypeScript
 // type T4 = { 'f1': string, 'f2': number };